google/WebFundamentals/src/content/en/fundamentals/discovery-and-monetization/search-optimization/index.md

 Place `robots.txt` at the root directory of your website's host.
 For example, if your site's host is `http://pages.example.com/`, then the robots.txt file should be located at `http://pages.example.com/robots.txt`.
-If the domain has different schema, subdomains or other ports, they will be considered as different hosts and you should have `robots.txt` for each of their root directories.
+If the domain has different schema, subdomains, or other ports, they will be considered as different hosts and you should have `robots.txt` for each of their root directories.